Corporate GovernanceCorporate Governance Guidelines

 Article 9

-The Company will establish the Sustainability Committee as an executive organ consisting of Executive Directors and Executive Officers with titles in order to promote sustainability management.
+The Company shall establish the Sustainability Committee as an executive organ consisting of Executive Directors and Executive Officers with titles in order to promote sustainability management.

 2

-The Sustainability Committee will consider the basic policy, plans, goals, etc. relating to the Company’s sustainability, and present and periodically report them to the Board of Directors.
+The Sustainability Committee shall consider the basic policy, plans, targets, etc. relating to the Company’s sustainability, and submit them to the Board of Directors and periodically report to the Board of Directors.

 (Ensuring diversity in the Company)